 This topic uses a private IP address as an example to describe how to access a cluster.
 The cluster access address varies with the network configurations used.
-For details, see Network Configuration.
+For details, see Obtaining the Cluster Access Address.

 curl "http://<host>:<port>"